tinymce/tinymce-docs/plugins/export.md

 ### Client-side PDF (`clientpdf`)

 The client-side PDF exporter converts the editor content to a PDF without the need for server-side components.
-This exporter will resize the content to the relevant PDF page size, add in page breaks, take a snapshot of the HTML and embed the snapshot image within the exported PDF.
+This exporter will resize the content to fit on A4 pages, add page breaks, take a snapshot of the HTML, and embed the snapshot image within the exported PDF.

 This exporter has a few limitations or known issues that should be noted:

-- The text content in the PDF can't be selected or copied.
+- The text content in the PDF cannot be selected or copied.
-- Content may be cut in half across different pages.
+- A single line of content sliced horizontally and distributed across separate pages.
-- Remote images require the use of an image proxy to be rendered due to browser limitations.
-For more information on proxying remove images, see the [export_image_proxy](#export_image_proxy) option.
+- Remote images require an image proxy to render due to browser limitations.
+For information on proxying remote images, see the [export_image_proxy](#export_image_proxy) option.
-- Right-to-left languages that use cursive scripts (eg Arabic) may not render correctly due to an issue with how the image of the HTML content is rendered.
+- Right-to-left languages that use cursive scripts (such as Arabic) may not render correctly due to an issue with how the image of the HTML content is rendered.
-- The [Checklist plugin]({{ site.baseurl }}/plugins/checklist/) icons aren't able to be rendered on Internet Explorer 11 due to browser limitations.
+- The [Checklist plugin]({{ site.baseurl }}/plugins/checklist/) icons will not render for Internet Explorer 11 users due to browser limitations.

-Additionally, the following plugins are not currently supported:
+The following plugins are not supported:

 - [Anchor]({{ site.baseurl }}/plugins/anchor/)
 - [BBCode]({{ site.baseurl }}/plugins/bbcode/)